sequentech/documentation/docs/advanced-elections/parent-children-elections.md

 In the graphic above the question indexes within each election is indicated between brackets like `[0]`.

-We will create the elections as described in
-[Election Creation Guide](election-creation.md).
+To do so, we will create the elections as described in [Election Creation Guide](election-creation.md).
 The [Election JSON settings](election-creation.md#election-json-settings) will be similar to the following sketch: